 This measure calculates the percentage of business entity full-time equivalent employees (FTEs) that are FTEs who perform the process group "recruit, source and select employees."
 These FTEs are responsible for new hire requisition, recruiting, candidate tracking/screening, pre-placement verification, and new hire/re-hire processing.
 This measure is part of a set of Supplemental Information measures that help companies evaluate additional variables not covered elsewhere for the "recruit, source, and select employees" process.

-Number of FTEs who perform the process group "reward and retain employees" / (Total business entity revenue * .000000001)
+Number of FTEs who perform the process group "recruit, source, and select employees" / Number of business entity FTEs * 100

 FTE - (full-time equivalent employee)

 To calculate the number of full-time equivalents employed during the year for each respective process or activity, you must prorate the number of employees and the hours spent performing each process/activity.
 Assume that a full-time worker represents 40 hours per week.
 Provide the average number of full-time equivalents employed during the year for each respective process.
 Include full-time employees, part-time employees, and temporary workers hired during peak demand periods.
 Allocate only the portion of the employee's time that relates to or supports the activities identified for an applicable process.
 Prorate management and secretarial time by estimating the level of effort in support of each activity, by process.